redpesk-core/afb-app-manager/README.md

 ## Extension to the packaging specifications

-The widgets are specified in that W3C recommandation:
+The widgets are specified in that W3C recommendation:
 [Packaged Web Apps](http://www.w3.org/TR/widgets).
 This model was initially designed for HTML applications.
 But it is well suited for other kind of applications.